doitintl/easyeks/docs/2_Expectations/Expectations.md

 add initial demo feedback.

+Expected end state
+* if you use this product here's what you can expect it to do
+* what you can expect it not to do / what you'll have to do

+user expectations setting

+Onboarding expectations / How Onboarding Works
+* onboarding process in phases
+* recommended reading
+* o right I need to point out that people are expected to fork this repo.
+  I should also point out recommendations in terms of maintaince over time / consuming updates. or mention that in proficient

 ## Overview of Approach (What to Expect)
 * End state of: N-sandbox, dev, stage, prod EKS clusters
   * Each cluster(environment) is optional